Whether you're looking to find a long-lost relative or just learn about your family's past, AncestryDNA could meet your needs.

 What features are there with an AncestryDNA kit?

 - Intuitive results.
-AncestryDNA uses well-presented analytics in the form of a written report, with visuals like pie charts.
+AncestryDNA uses well-presented analytics in the form of a written report with visuals such as pie charts.
 You'll have the option of using discovered DNA matches to craft a family tree.
 You may also view a map of where your ancestors lived, among other features.

 - Ongoing updates.
 AncestryDNA updates your results based on new research, additional reference samples and better tools.